The Self-Sufficient Backyard Book Reviews: Complete Chapters

 It’s seasonal.
 In peak growing season (July-August), a productive homestead can be a 4-6 hour/day commitment for maintenance, harvesting, and preserving.
 In winter, it might be 1-2 hours for animal care and upkeep.
 The book teaches efficiency to minimize wasted time.

-4. What’s the difference between this and The Encyclopedia of Country Living or similar books?
+4. What’s the difference between this and The Encyclopedia of Country Living?

 Carla Emery’s Encyclopedia is a fantastic, massive reference.
 The Self-Sufficient Backyard is a curated, sequential roadmap.
 It’s a “do this, then this, then this” guide from a single, coherent philosophy born of direct experience.
 It’s more personal and directive.